Vukica Mitrović

-Vukica Mitrović Šunja (1912–1941) was a communist, revolutionary and national hero of SFR Yugoslavia.
+Vukica Mitrović Šunja (1912–1941) was a communist, revolutionary and people's hero of Yugoslavia.

 Vukica was born in Sveti Stefan, Montenegro and moved to Belgrade in her early twenties.
 She worked in the press room of the communist newspaper Komunist and in 1933 joined the Communist Party of Yugoslavia.

 In 1936, she joined the local branch of the communist party in Belgrade, where she was very active in the planning of diversionary activities.
 The same year she became a member of the steering committee for the textile workers union.

 Vukica was arrested by the police on 1 October 1941, after an informant led them to an apartment serving as a meeting place for communist party members.
 She was subjected to two and a half months of torture, during which time she refused to give up any information.

 She was executed by fascists on 17 December, 1941, at the Banjica concentration camp in Belgrade.

 Early life

-Vukica was born on 28 December, 1912 in Sveti Stefan, Montenegro, to Ivo and Ivanica Mitrović.
+Vukica was born on 28 December, 1912 in Sveti Stefan, at the time part of Austria-Hungary, to Ivo and Ivanica Mitrović.
 She finished primary and secondary school in her home county and then enrolled in teaching school in Cetinje.
 After two years, she was forced to end her studies early because of a leg injury and subsequent operation.